-F. A student entering Grade 9 in the 2020-2021 school year should earn:
+10000 1.
+A student entering Grade 3 in the 2019-2020 school year should earn.

-2023-2024 Standard Diploma Graduation Requirements
+2022-2023 Standard Diploma Graduation Requirements

+Students Entering Grade 9 in 2018-2019 School Year

 English 4 Credits English Language Arts (ELA)

-ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses
+ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this

-may satisfy this requirement.
+requirement.

 Mathematics 4 Credits in Mathematics

 1 Credit in Algebra I

 1 Credit in Geometry

-Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry)
+Industry certifications that lead to college credit may substitute for up to 2 math credits

+(except for Algebra I and Geometry)

 Science 3 Credits in Science

 (1 Credit in Biology, 2 of which must have a laboratory component)

 Social Studies 3 Credits in Social Studies

 1 Credit in World History

 1 Credit in U.S. History

+.5 Credit in U.S. Government

+.5 Credit in Economics with Financial Literacy

+Foreign Languages Not required for graduation.
+Minimum 2 years of the same language for admission into

+l .
-.5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Not required for graduation.
-Minimum 2 years of the same language for admission into most universities.
-1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Physical Education to include integration of Health 8 Credits 24 Credits Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
-Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT Requires a full course to be completed.
-Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II or an equally rigorous course Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn at least 1 Credit in AP, D.E. or AICE course Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language In addition to meeting the standard high school diploma

-(18 credits minimum) Physical Education is not required

-Online courses not required

-3 elective credits only
+most universities.
+Fine & Performing Arts, Induction volumes.
+Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT 0000 concordant score).
+State Assessments Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT On-Line Course Requires a full course to be completed.
+Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II or an equally rigorous course beginning 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Cabalar Designation Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or Scholar Designation AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma with the following exceptions: (18 credits minimum) Physical Education is not required 1.5 5.5 816 1111111111111111111111111111111111 Online courses not required Antonor 3 elective credits only